-Wood paneling is a versatile product that can fit in with just about any design style and color pallet.
+Wood wall panels are a versatile product that can fit in with just about any design style and color pallet.
 The wood walls tend to be an accent for many spaces and play well with soft and bold color tones.

 Can you stain wood paneling?

-Yes, we offer our wood paneling in a wide range of stain colors and also have the ability to custom craft an exact color for your project with our bespoke program.
+Yes, we offer our wall panels in a wide range of stain colors and also have the ability to custom craft an exact color for your project with our bespoke program.

 What types of finish can be ordered on a pre finished product?